scanny/python-pptx/docs/developer/design/protocols/parts.rst

 Marshaling interface
 --------------------

-The marshaling interface provides a protocol to :mod:`pptx.packaging` that allows it to gather what it needs to save the document to a .pptx file.
+The marshaling interface provides a protocol to :mod:`pptx.opc.packaging` that allows it to gather what it needs to save the document to a .pptx file.

 The following code sample illustrates the protocol::